Time-resolved 3D imaging opportunities with XMPI at ForMAX: Examples of scientific applications enabled by XMPI

 \subsubsection{Multiphase flows}

 Understanding the behavior of multiphase flows is essential due to their prevalence in both natural and industrial processes, motivating the need to acquire volumetric 4D information (3D + time) without disruptive forces.
-For this reason, we performed \ac{XMPI} experiments to study multi-phase flow properties via particle tracking.
+For this reason, we performed \ac{XMPI} experiments to study multi-phase flow properties via particle tracking, only requiring two projections.
+For this purpose, we chose Projection~\#1 and \#3 to maximize the angular coverage.
 We examined the motion of silver-coated hollow glass spheres (SHGS) with a diameter of 10~\textmu m through a glycerol solution, thereby minimizing gravity-induced effects on the flow.
 To accurately monitor the particles' flow on the micrometer scale, we prioritized achieving a high spatial resolution by deploying the high spatial resolution XMPI configuration while compromising at lower temporal resolutions with acquisitions of $40~\textrm{Hz}$, exploring flow rates of 0.1~mL/h, 0.2~mL/h, and 0.5~mL/h.
 To optimize the contrast within the flow system, we chose an energy of 16.5~keV~\cite{rosen2024xmpi}.

 Such volumetric and time-resolved X-ray studies represent a critical advancement, paving the way for future experiments that can explore previously inaccessible research questions regarding, e.g., blood flow properties and food and material processing.